Briggybros/styled-window-portal/README.md

                         })}
                     >
                         <MyDiv>
-                            Look, it's blue!
+                            Look, it&apos;s blue!
 There are no borders either.
                         </MyDiv>
                     </StyledWindowPortal>
                 }